 Colorado Health Corps reporting

-The semi-annual report helps us monitor your compliance with hourly requirements and evaluate the program's effectiveness in increasing provider capacity in Health Professional Shortage Areas.
+The semi-annual report helps the Primary Care Office monitor your compliance with contract requirements and evaluate the program's effectiveness in increasing provider capacity in Health Professional Shortage Areas.
 All current participants must submit a semi-annual report at six-month intervals (in January and July) and upon completion of the program.

-Direct clinical care is defined as a medically necessary medical, dental, mental or behavioral health visit or a qualified preventive health visit.
-The visit must be a face-to-face/one-on-one encounter between the patient and clinician during which time one or more services are rendered.
+Direct clinic care is a medically necessary or preventive medical, dental, mental health, or behavioral health visit.
+The visit must be a face-to-face/one-on-one encounter, or group encounter as in the case of substance use disorder treatment, between the patient and clinician during which time one or more services are rendered.

 - Personal information: last name, first name, email address.